UBC-MOAD/docs/globus.rst

 Transferring Files
 ------------------

 In your web browser, go to the `file-manager app`_ .
 Note that the collections corresponding to Compute Canada clusters are named:

+* Fir  --- alliancecan#fir-globus
+* Nibi --- alliancecan#nibi
-* Graham --- computecanada#graham-dtn
+* Naval --- Compute Canada - Narval
-* Cedar  --- computecanada#cedar-dtn
+* Rorqual --- alliancecan#rorqual
-* Beluga --- computecanada#beluga-dtn
+* Trillium --- alliancecan#trillium

 .. _file-manager app: https://app.globus.org/file-manager

-As an example, let's say you want to transfer files from graham to beluga.
+As an example, let's say you want to transfer files from ``nibi`` to ``fir``.
 These are the steps you would follow:

 #.
-In the file manager, click "--- start here, select a collection ---" and search for the Graham collection (names listed above).
+In the file manager, click "--- start here, select a collection ---" and search for the Nibi collection
+   (names listed above).

 #.
-You will be asked to login to your compute canada account.
+You will be asked to login to your Alliance account.
    Login and your home directories will appear in the panel below the collection line.

 #.
 Within your directories, go to the files/folder you want to transfer and select them.

 #.
-To the right of the collection you are transferring files FROM, "--- select a collection ---" to transfer files TO.
-In this case, select the beluga collection
+To the right of the collection you are transferring files FROM,
+   "--- select a collection ---" to transfer files TO.
+   In this case,
+   select the ``fir`` collection

 #.
-Your beluga directories should appear in the panel on the right.
+Your ``fir`` directories should appear in the panel on the right.
    Select the directory you want to transfer files to.

 #.
-While still on the panel on the right, click "Transfer or Sync to..." and the program will highlight the left panel.
+While still on the panel on the right,
+   click "Transfer or Sync to..." and the program will highlight the left panel.

 #.
 Press the blue Start button at the bottom of the screen.